DoDAO-io/dodao-ens-guides/generated/markdown/ens-dao-constitution.md

 Any change may be made to this constitution only by two-thirds majority and at least 1% of all tokens participating

+---
+## Evaluation

+##### Under what conditions can an ammendment be made to ENS constitution?

+- [ ]  If everyone who signed the constitution approves of the change
+- [ ]  No ammendments can be made to ENS Constitution
+- [x]  Only if a proposal is passed by two-thirds majority and at least 1% of all tokens participating
+- [ ]  If more than half of the domain holdes approve of the ammendment

+##### Which of these is true regarding top-level domains in ENS?

+- [ ]  ENS governance must not create new top-level domains unless those domains have been granted to ENS by a DNS  authority
+- [ ]  ENS governance must add a new top-level domain every year even if they have not been granted to ENS by a DNS  authority
+- [x]  There can be no changes to top-level domains.
+The list is fixed